-College of LAS > Academics > History > Undergraduate > History (BA) > Concentration Requirements > Standard Concentration
+College of Liberal Arts & Social Sciences > Academics > History > Undergraduate > History (BA) > Concentration Requirements > Standard Concentration

 Students must take five courses at the 100- or 200-level.
 Note that the 200-level courses are not more difficult than the 100.
 The 100-level indicates that the course examines global history or large regions of the world.
 The 200-level indicates that the course has a narrower national or thematic focus.
 Note: HON 102 HISTORY IN GLOBAL CONTEXTS may be counted toward this lower division requirement.